jondlm/taxi-dispatcher/README.md

 ## Question 2

-Using the pre-bootstrapped `create-create-app` located in this git repo, create a page that allows a user to type in a "location" and a "destination" that will create the record on the server you created in question 1.
+Using the pre-bootstrapped `create-react-app` located in this git repo, create a page that allows a user to type in a "location" and a "destination" that will create the record on the server you created in question 1.